marigold-dev/training-nft-1/README.md

         </Box>
 ```

-Add missing imports and parameters
+Add missing imports at beginning of the file

 ```typescript
 import SwipeableViews from "react-swipeable-views";